-Each column header corresponds to one configuration property as detailed in the Sparnatural OWL configuration reference documentation.
+Each column header corresponds to one configuration property as detailed in the http://docs.sparnatural.eu/SHACL-based-configuration.html.
 The header line does not need to be at a fixed line; it is automagically detected, so don’t worry if you add or delete lines before this one.

 Adjusting the configuration URI and the prefixes